opengeos/NASA-Earth-Data/README.md

 You can access the NASA Earth science data through the official Earthdata website at [earthdata.nasa.gov](https://earthdata.nasa.gov).
 To download and access the data, you will need to create an Earthdata login.
 You can register for an account at [urs.earthdata.nasa.gov](https://urs.earthdata.nasa.gov).

-The repository includes a curated list of NASA Earth data compiled using the Python package called [earthaccess](https://github.com/nsidc/earthaccess).
+The repository includes a curated list of NASA Earth science data products compiled using the Python package called [earthaccess](https://github.com/nsidc/earthaccess).
 The list is available in two formats: Tab Separated Values (TSV) and JSON.

 ## Usage